XCarCedo/conway-game-of-life/README.md

 ## Contributing

-This project isn't perfect there are still problems that i'm aware so Issues/PR are welcome!
+This project isn't perfect there are still problems that i'm aware of, so Issues/PR are welcome!

 ## License